tinkei/apogeebacktest/README.md

 - [ ] Fix potential race condition when switching data sources.
 - [ ] Test the strategies!
 Do it by hand or something.
 - [ ] Test `Portfolio`.
 See?
 Bug in constructor.
-- [ ] Add superclass `BPStrategy`.
+- [x] Add superclass `BPStrategy`.
 - [ ] Call superclass constructor when necessary.
-- [x] Mutables in constructor default argument are instantiated only once!
-Subsequent instances may be sharing the same object!
+- [x] Mutables in constructor default arguments are instantiated only once!
+Subsequent instances will be sharing the same object!
 Use `None` and put the instantiation inside the constructor.